scales Laws & Regulations See also:

 United States Law

 Conversations on the Constitution - Encourages citizens to learn more about the U.S. Constitution, and offers an opportunity to explore and discuss how the Constitution defines our government's powers and our individual freedoms.
-This site may be slow to load and navigate (American Bar Association).
-See also First Amendment Center and Justice Talking, described below.
+This site may be slow to load and navigate (American Bar Association; site includes advertisements).
+See also First Amendment Center, below.

 Employment Law Guide - 'This Guide describes the statutes and regulations administered by the Department of Labor (DOL) that affect businesses and workers.'
 Provides information on laws relating to wages, benefits, safety and health, and nondiscrimination (U.S. Department of Labor).
-See also Equal Employment Opportunity Commission.
+See also See also Employment Law, Health & Safety links.

 State Law - Links to state governments, constitutions, legislatures, courts, etc., for all 50 states.Right-hand menu offers links on legal practice areas from administrative law to zoning & land use.
-(Social Law Library, a legal research institution)
+(Social Law Library, a legal research institution in Boston, MA)

-Oyez Project audio - Provides access to more than 2000 hours of Supreme Court audio from October 1955 through the most recent release.
+Supreme Court of the United States - Official website of the Supreme Court offers information about the court, documents, and recent & archived decisions.
+The Oyez Project audio provides access to more than 2000 hours of U.S. Supreme Court audio from October 1955 through the most recent release.
 Includes podcasts.
-(Northwestern University)
+You can search the site by keywords or browse justices, case issues, or case terms (Northwestern University). .

 U.S. Code - The most current official text of the laws of the United States.
 Search by popular name (alphabetical), citation number (title and section), or use the search engine to search by keywords.
-(Cornell University)
+(Cornell University; site includes advertisements)

 U.S. Constitution (Annotated) - The full text of the Constitution, with historical background, commentary, and important court cases for each article, section, clause, and amendment.
-(Cornell University)
+(Cornell University; site includes advertisements)

 U.S. Courts - Official website for the U.S. federal court system, including the U.S. Supreme Court, U.S. Courts of Appeals, U.S. District Courts, and Bankruptcy Courts.
 Includes a court locator, news, FAQs, fees, forms & publications, and more.

 U.S. Regulations (CFR) - The Code of Federal Regulations (CFR) are the general and permanent rules of the Executive departments and agencies of the Federal Government.
-You can search the entire set of CFR databases by keyword (current data), retrieve CFR sections by citation (current and/or historical data), and search or browse your choice of CFR titles and/or volumes (current and/or historical data).
-(National Archives and Records Administration)
+You can search the Code of Federal Regulations using the Advanced Search page and selecting Code of Federal Regulations from the list of Available Collections.

 International Law

-International and Foreign Governmentsnew - Links to the laws and treaties of foreign governments and international bodies (Rutgers).
-See also Foreign & International Law Guidenew (Cornell University).
+International and Foreign Governments - Links to the laws and treaties of foreign governments and international bodies (Rutgers).
+See also Foreign & International Law Guide (Cornell University).

 Multinational Law - More links to international and multinational government and legal information.
 (Law Library of Congress)